Photo: Sonny Abesamis via Flickr // CC BY 2.0

 After seeing decreases in camera sales since about 2010, this year has actually seen fewer dramatic drops, suggesting that the market may finally be leveling out.
 Data released by the Camera and Imaging Products Association (CIPA) shows that fewer cameras are being shipped this year, but it also shows fewer dramatic drops than just two years ago.
 Where 2012 and 2013 showed steep declines, 2015 sees just marginal quarterly changes.
 It’s a bit too early to tell—but the charts appear to finally be leveling out.

 Focus just on the mirrorless market, and the numbers appear even brighter.

 This summer, Sony reported record sales for their mirrorless products, thanks largely to the full frame a7 line.
 How big of a boost?
 A nice 66 percent increase, according to a study by the NDP Group.
 The same study showed a rise in the overall sales of mirrorless cameras of about 16 percent.
 At the same time, DSLR sales fell by about 15 percent, so mirrorless cameras do appear to be taking up a small chunk of the sale of traditional interchangeable lens cameras.
 While mirrorless has yet to make an impact on the Flickr community, the actual sales numbers are increasing.

-Mirrorless cameras have made huge improvements since they first entered the market, but they haven’t quite taken ahold of the photography community—or at least the Flickr community.
+Mirrorless cameras have made huge improvements since they first entered the market, but they haven’t quite taken hold of the photography community—or at least the Flickr community.
 DSLRs are still a top choice among professionals and enthusiasts, and with mirrorless cameras starting to increase sales, the camera market is showing signs of leveling out.